-Very few people in the western world don’t know what breakfast cereal is.
-However, for those of us that don’t know, breakfast cereal is a type of packaged food product that’s typically made out of cereal grains and is usually eaten cold as a ready-to-eat meal.
-Most often, breakfast cereal is mixed with a liquid, usually cow’s milk or water, though it can also be paired with yogurt, plant-based milk, chocolate, and/or fruit.
+Have you ever wondered – what is the origin story of the breakfast cereal?
+Very few people in the Western world don’t know what breakfast cereal is.
+However, for those not familiar with it, breakfast cereal is a type of packaged food product that’s typically made out of cereal grains and is usually eaten cold as a ready-to-eat meal.
+Most often, breakfast cereal is mixed with a liquid, usually cow’s milk or water, though it can also be paired with yogurt, plant-based milk, chocolate, and fruit.

 In 1878, Dr. John Harvey Kellogg visited the Jackson Sanatorium to learn more about Dr. Jackson’s health and wellness practices, which he heard about from the church leader Ellen White.
 At that time, Kellogg was running his own facility, known as the Battle Creek Sanitarium in Battle Creek, Michigan, and several years after this visit, Kellogg invented his own version of Jackson’s cereal in 1877.
 His version was made of ground oats, cornmeal, and wheat, specifically aimed at those suffering from bowel issues.
 He also called it Granula, but Jackson sued Kellogg for the name, and he eventually changed the name of the cereal from Granula to Granola.

 However, the most famous invention attributed to John Kellogg was created by chance.
 He accidentally left a batch of boiled wheat to soak overnight, resulting in what we know as wheat flakes.
-His brother, William Kellogg, later invented corn flakes using a similar method.
+His brother, William Kellogg, later invented cornflakes using a similar method.
 He bought his brother’s share in the business and went on to found the Kellogg Company in 1906.
-In just three years’ time, Kellogg’s sold its one-millionth case of the quintessentially American breakfast food.
+In just three years, Kellogg’s sold its one-millionth case of the quintessentially American breakfast food.

 One of Kellogg’s patients, Charles William Post, also went on to become one of the first pioneers in the American breakfast cereal industry in the late 19th century.
-One of Post’s first produced and marketed products was a cereal beverage called Postum.
-With it, he founded the Postum Cereal Co.
+One of Post’s first produced and marketed products was a cereal beverage he named Postum.
+With it, he created the Postum Cereal Co.
 Ltd., later to be called the General Foods Corporation.
 Other noteworthy breakfast foods created by Post included Grape Nuts (1897) and Post Toasties (1904), which were originally called Elijah’s Manna.

 Fast-Forwarding Through the Decades